T90allred/aboutNode/notesApp/README.md

 AVAILABLE FUNCTIONS:

-add() -> This function uses yargs to require a title and body properties as arguments.
+<b>add()</b> -> This function uses yargs to require a title and body properties as arguments.
 It will take your new NOTE and add it to the json file where the data is being persisted for now.

 read() -> This function requires a title to be passed in matching that of the one you wish to read.
 It then writes that note to the console